What is it?

 - Searches appear on your credit file that don't relate to an application made by you or anyone else living at your address.

 - When you apply for benefits, you're told you're already claiming.

 - Act promptly.
-If you have an M&S Card, call 0845 900 0900 (calls may be recorded).
+If you have an M&S Bank Card, call 0345 900 0900.
 And notify any other credit providers straight away.